Hot Shot Ant Bait vs Terro Bait

 The active ingredients are important because they are what actually kill the ants.
 The active ingredient of hot shot ant bait is Indoxacarb, and the active ingredient of the Terro ant bait is Sodium Tetraborate Decahydrate.

 Indoxacarb is a broad-spectrum insecticide that works by paralyzing the ant’s nervous system.
-Sodium Tetraborate Decahydrate, on the other hand, works by dehydrating the ant.
+On the other hand, Sodium Tetraborate Decahydrate works by dehydrating the ant.
 Both of these ingredients are effective at killing ants, but they work in different ways.

 Target Pest

-Terro ant bait is designed to kill different types of ants that eat sweets.
-These ants include acrobat ants, Allegheny ants, argentine ants, big-headed ants, cornfield ants, crazy ants, ghost ants, little black ants, odorous houseants, pavement ants, pyramid ants, thiefants, and many more.
+In comparison, Terro Ant Bait has a broader range of target pests that include acrobat ants, Allegheny ants, argentine ants, big-headed ants, cornfield ants, crazy ants, ghost ants, little black ants, odorous house ants, pavement ants, pyramid ants, thief ants, among others.

 Available Sizes